Maine Pyar Kiya: Plot

 Prem's mother Kaushalya probes deeper into Prem and Suman's relationship and approves of Suman as her daughter-in-law.
-Kishan, however, disapproves of the relationship as he is of the opinion that Karan is of a lower status than he is, and is further brainwashed by Ranjeet who claims that Suman has taken advantage of his hospitality and is feigning love for Prem to marry into his wealthy family.
-He asks her to leave his house.
-Karan returns from abroad just then, and is enraged at Kishan's behaviour.
+However, Kishan disapproves of the relationship as he is of the opinion that Karan is of a lower status than he is and is further brainwashed by Ranjeet who claims that Suman has taken advantage of his hospitality and is feigning love for Prem to marry into his wealthy family.
+Kishan asks her to leave his house.
+Karan returns from abroad and gets enraged at Kishan's behaviour for mistreating his daughter.
 Kishan accuses him of plotting to set up Suman with Prem.
-Karan and Kishan quarrel, and part ways thence.
+Karan and Kishan quarrel and part ways.
 Eventually, Karan and Suman return to their village, deeply humiliated.

-Prem learns about what had transpired and refuses to accept the separation, so he goes to Suman's village and begs to be allowed to marry her.
-Karan, angered by Kishan's behaviour, initially refuses, but eventually says he will allow the marriage on one condition: Prem must prove that he can support his wife through his own effort and live separately.
+Prem learns about what has transpired and refuses to accept the separation.
+He goes to the village and begs to be allowed to marry Suman.

+Enraged by Kishan's behaviour, Karan initially refuses, but eventually says he will allow the marriage on one condition: Prem must prove that he can support his wife through his own effort and live separately.
 Prem accepts the challenge and begins to work as a truck driver and labourer in the nearby quarry.
 At the end of the month, Prem earns the required money.
-On the way to Karan's house, he is ambushed by Jeevan and a group of ruffians who attempt to kill him.
-He survives, but the currency notes of his wages are all ruined in the fight.
+On the way to Karan's house, Prem is ambushed by Jeevan and a group of ruffians who attempt to kill him but survive.
+However, the currency notes of his wages are all ruined in the fight.
 Karan harshly dismisses Prem's effort on seeing the soiled notes and disbelieves Prem's story about the ruffians' attack.
-Prem then begs for another chance to prove himself.
-His sincere determination melts Karan's heart and he agrees to allow his daughter to marry Prem.
-Meanwhile, Ranjeet goes to Prem's father and tells him that Karan has killed his son.
-Unable to believe this, Kishan travels to Karan's village, only to find Prem alive and well.
+Prem then begs for another chance to prove himself, and his sincere determination melts Karan's heart, and agrees to allow Suman to marry Prem.

+Meanwhile, Ranjeet goes to Kishan and tells him that Karan has killed his son.
+Unable to believe this, Kishan travels to Karan's village only to find Prem alive and well.
 When Prem confronts Jeevan, Ranjeet and his supporters manhandle both Kishan and Karan, while Jeevan abducts Suman.
-In the end, Prem, Karan and Kishan join hands to defeat a common enemy — Ranjeet, his nephew Jeevan and Ranjeet's supporters, and then save Suman.
-Rangeet's leg is broken in the fight, and he and his supporters are arrested.
-Jeevan is chased to a cliff by Prem, where Suman falls and hangs off a branch.
-After a fight with Jeeven, Prem attempts to lower himself down with a rope to save her, and Jeeven is attacked by a dove (the same one that he tried to kill earlier but was stopped by Suman), till he falls off the cliff.
+Prem, Karan, and Kishan join hands to defeat a common enemy — Ranjeet, Jeevan, and Ranjeet's supporters.
+Ranjeet's leg is broken in the fight and his supporters are arrested.
+Jeevan is chased to a cliff by Prem, where Suman hangs off a branch.
+After a fight with Jeevan, Prem attempts to lower himself down with a rope to save her, and Jeevan is attacked by a dove (the same one that he tried to kill earlier but was stopped by Suman), till he falls off the cliff.
 Suman and Prem climb up the cliff to safety.
-Jeeven, who is hanging on the branch, attemps to intervene, but instead is put into greater risk, and, finally, is pecked in the face by the bird and falls to his death just as a mining bomb explodes.
-Karan and Kishan's estrangement comes to an end, and Prem and Suman marry.
+Jeevan, who is hanging on the branch, attempts to intervene, but instead is pecked in the face by the bird and falls to his death just as a mining bomb explodes.
+Karan and Kishan's estrangement comes to an end when Prem and Suman marry and live happily ever after.